Suspends unfinished jobs.

 - Suspends only jobs with the specified name.

 The job name can be up to 4094 characters long.
 Job names are not unique.

-The wildcard character (*) can be used anywhere within a job name, but cannot appear within array indices.
-For example job* returns jobA and jobarray, *AAA* returns the first element in all job arrays with names containing AAA, however job1[*] will not return anything since the wildcard is within the array index.
+The wildcard character (*) can be used anywhere within a job name, but it cannot appear within an array index.
+For example, the pattern job* returns jobA and jobarray.
+The *AAA* pattern returns the first element in job arrays with names that contain AAA.
+However, the pattern job1[*] does not return anything since the wildcard is within the array index.